Skip to main content

 Public visibility is opt-in

-Public pages — homepage, pricing, security, managed services — never expose real artist, agency, presenter, or engagement data.
-The /artists, /agents, and /presenters directories show fictional demo profiles only, clearly labeled.
+Public pages — homepage, pricing, security, managed services — never expose real organization, member, artist, agency, presenter, document, or engagement data.
+Directory/demo surfaces show fictional sample profiles only when clearly labeled.
 A real artist profile becomes publicly searchable only after the artist explicitly opts in.

 Artists cannot see other artists